adamw/website/content/blog/2013-10-01-macwire-0-5-interceptors.md

     }</p></div>
     ";}
 categories:
-  - annotations
-  - aop
-  - CDI
-  - Dependency Injection
-  - Framework
-  - Java
-  - Library
-  - Macros
-  - MacWire
-  - Modularity
+  - dependency injection
-  - Scala
+  - macwire
-  - Uncategorized
+  - modularity
-  - Weld
+  - scala

 ---
 Interceptors are very useful for implementing cross-cutting concerns.
 Classic use-cases include security, logging or transaction support.
 Since version 0.5, [MacWire][1] contains an implementation of interceptors which can be applied to arbitrary object instances in a Scala-friendly way, and which plays nicely with the traits-as-modules approach.
 No compile-time or load-time bytecode manipulation is required; only javassist is used at run-time to generate a proxy.